ZS6SR/FishTank-Controller/README.md

 ====================
 Raspbian (Stretch - Lite)
 Node.js
+PM2 - to run and manage the app at startup.
 Express
 Socket.Io
 DS18B20
 OnOff - To controll the GPIO pins on the Raspberry Pi

 Python (used for the RRD database to hold the water temperatures so I can build a graph or two)
 python-rrdtool (sudo apt-get install python-rrdtool)